 In compressed yet energetic works, there is a luxurious heaviness in the application of paint, and the mark of the artist is visible.
 Landscapes and still life subjects are imbued with a magical sense of animism.
 This sensibility is something Franks shares with the work of School of Paris painter Chaim Soutine, particularly in the talent for constructing spaces of ordinary subjects with an intensity of feeling and expression.

-Like Soutine, Franks’ work while resolutely of his time have an important connection to the study of old masters.
+Like Soutine, Franks’ work while resolutely of his time has an important connection to the study of old masters.
 The artist points to the work of Caravaggio, in particular Still Life with Baskets of Fruit, noting his fascination with the way in which the basket seems to fall out of the painting into the viewer’s space.

 Beyond such masterly physicality, Franks also notes another formative historic work with an unexpectedly different style ⎯ that of Fragonard’s Le Petite Parc.
 In this piece, it is the almost mystical atmosphere that influences Franks, a sensibility he wishes to evoke in his work: “My artistic vision is to create works that are at once instantly compelling and yet hold your attention, that go deeper than their initial source image.
 I want to immerse the viewer within a particular kind of British consumer and leisure culture whilst also alluding to painting history and a particular lineage of painters.”